 Early Neutral Evaluation (“ENE”)

 ENE is a non-binding process in which a third party neutral examines the evidence, listens to the disputants’ positions, and then gives the parties his or her reasoned evaluation of the merits of the case.
 Early neutral evaluation often occurs early in the pre-trial stage of a case.
-This informal process helps each side view the case from the other’s perspective and offers an evaluation as to how the matter may be decided in court.
+This informal process helps counsel for each side view the case from the other’s perspective and offers an evaluation as to how the matter may be decided in court.

 Limited Purpose Receiverships